dongho-jung/kelthuzad/README.md

 # Overview
-kelthuzad monitors a log.
-If any errors are detected, then he replaces it with a normal one.
+kelthuzad monitors a process.
+If any errors are detected, then he replaces it with normal one.

 # Origin of his name
 the name kelthuzad comes from `Kel' Thuzad` one of the cards in the TCG game Hearthstone.